ngbrandon528/placeholder-1/README.md

   * 🗓️ **Sunday:** Full scan of all available WarSpotting data
   * 🗓️ **Monday, Wednesday, Friday:** 30-day rolling scan for recent updates

 * Results are written to `warspotting_losses.csv`

 * If there are any changes, the file is automatically committed back to the repository

+* The updated CSV dataset is then uploaded to [Kaggle](https://www.kaggle.com/datasets/zsoltlazar/automated-warspotting-equipment-losses) via the Kaggle API, keeping the public dataset current and accessible

 ---